|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This classic 7-minute frosting is named for how long it takes to make.
+This classic 7-minute frosting recipe is named for how long it takes to make.
 You simply combine egg whites, sugar, water, and corn syrup and beat them over a double boiler.
-This melts the sugar and cooks the egg whites as you beat air into the mixture, making for a fluffy, almost marshmallow-like frosting.
+This melts the sugar and cooks the egg whites as you beat air into the mixture, making for a fluffy, almost marshmallow-like, white frosting.

 If you don't have a double boiler, you can create a makeshift one using standard kitchen supplies.
 Pull out your saucepans and your heatproof mixing bowls.
 Find a bowl that sits snugly inside a saucepan, leaving space under the bowl so that it doesn't touch the boiling water.
 This will be your double boiler.

-7-minute frosting is a delicious, dairy-free alternative to thick buttercream and tastes great on a variety of cakes.
-Try it on a rich chocolate cake for a nice contrast or keep everything light and airy with a coconut cake.
+This fluffy white frosting recipe is a delicious, dairy-free alternative to thick buttercream and tastes great on a variety of cakes.
+Try it on a rich chocolate cake for a nice contrast, or keep everything light and airy with a coconut cake.
 This recipe makes enough to frost two layers.

 Gather the ingredients.

 Combine the egg whites, sugar, water, corn syrup, and salt in the top bowl of a double boiler.
 Add water to the bottom pot and bring to a simmer.

 Beat the mixture off of the heat with an electric hand mixer for a minute.
 Place the pan over the boiling water (make sure the bottom of the pan is not touching the boiling water).

 Continue beating for about 6 minutes, or until the frosting mixture is white, fluffy, and will stand in stiff peaks.